probcomp/GenVariableElimination.jl/README.md

 [![Build Status](https://travis-ci.com/probcomp/GenVariableElimination.jl.svg?branch=main)](https://travis-ci.com/probcomp/GenVariableElimination.jl)

 WARNING: This package is experimental.
 The API is not stable, and it has not been not performance-tuned.
+The implementation has performance issues when the number of variables increases above ~30.
+(The performance issues are not due to problems with algorithmic complexity, but appear to involve the specific way that factor computations are currently implemented.)

 This package includes several components: